Victim in foiled Aranguez robbery: Kill dem! - Trinidad and Tobago Newsday

 Several residents expressed their frustration over the level of crime they have been witnessing in the community and told Newsday they had “no problem” with police killing the suspected bandit.

-One man praised the police saying, “They did their good deed for the day.
+One man praised them, saying, “They did their good deed for the day.
 Well done to them!”

 A passer-by who saw the group of journalists, photographers and police asked what had happened.